 What is one of the specific questions they asked you?

-Students said most interesting question asked at Loma Linda University School of Dentistry discussed a wide range of topics, from ethical dilemmas and personal strengths to family dynamics and religious beliefs.
-The interview format appears to be MMI (Multiple Mini Interview) as there were diverse questions touching on personal, ethical, and situational scenarios, indicating the possibility of a nondisclosure agreement.
+Students said most interesting questions asked at Loma Linda University School of Dentistry discussed a wide range of topics, including ethical dilemmas, personal strengths and weaknesses, family dynamics, religious beliefs, and responses to ethical scenarios in the dental field.
+The interview format appears to have been MMI (Multiple Mini Interview) based on the diversity of questions, with some respondents mentioning non-disclosure agreements that may have limited specific question details.

 Describe an ethical dilemma you have been in and what you did to resolve it.